 Jamie Scott MacMillan

-Jamie Scott MacMillan is executive director of the J.A. and Kathryn Albertson Foundation and is the great granddaughter of Joe and Kathryn Albertson.
+Jamie Scott MacMillan is president of the J.A. and Kathryn Albertson Foundation and is the great granddaughter of Joe and Kathryn Albertson.